 9. Palia Taverna tou Psara#

-Historic fish taverna in a great location.
-Better value than most seafood spots in Plaka.
+Historic fish taverna in a great spot.
+Better value than most seafood restaurants in Plaka, where fish prices can spiral quickly.

-What’s good: Fresh fish, mezedes, location Must try: Grilled fish (priced by weight), seafood mezedes Price: €20-35 per person (fish can add up) Vibe: Traditional, outdoor seating
+What’s good: Fresh fish, solid mezedes, pleasant outdoor seating Must try: Grilled fish (priced by weight — always ask before they bring it to the table), seafood mezedes Price: €20-35 per person (fish can add up, so keep an eye on portions) Vibe: Traditional, outdoor seating under vines

 Location: Erechtheos 16, Plaka